When to Go to ER for Hives?

 - Infections or illness

-In most cases, hives resolve within 24 hours without medical intervention.
+Typically, hives last less than 24 hours and they don’t require medical attention.
 But not all reactions are mild and some can become life-threatening.

 When to Go to ER for Hives